Larusu/Bank-Teller-Customer-Queue-Management/README.md

-# BankQueue
+# 🏦 BankQueue

-A C++ command-line application for managing bank teller customer queues.
-Features dual interfaces for both customers and tellers, with queue management, transaction handling, and statistics tracking.
+**BankQueue** is a C++ command-line application that simulates a bank teller queue system.
+It features separate interfaces for customers and tellers, along with queue management, transaction handling, and statistics tracking.

+This project was developed as the **final project for Data Structures and Algorithms**, focusing on queue management, file handling, and modular program design.

-## Features
+## ✨ Features

 - **Dual Interface**: Separate menus for customers and tellers
 - **Queue Management**: Regular and VIP customer queues with priority handling